Return to top

 5 from 9 votes

-Healthy stewed beans are the perfect comfort dish for a delicious weeknight meal.
-This easy recipe takes very little time to come together, making it great for busy individuals and families!
-We've also included 3 different methods for making this recipe: in the instant pot, on the stove top, and in the slow cooker!
-This is a budget-friendly, hearty bean stew packed with tons of flavor, and it also happens to be vegetarian, vegan, and gluten free!
+My healthy stewed red beans recipe is perfect for anyone who craves a delicious weeknight meal, wants a quick and easy dish, and loves comforting flavors.
+I love that it takes very little time to come together, making it ideal for busy individuals or for families looking for a simple dinner.
+It's a budget-friendly, hearty side dish packed with tons of flavor, and it also happens to be vegetarian, vegan, and gluten-free!

 Prep Time10 minutes